alfonsodelarosa4/mastermind/README.md

 2. Backend creates game event of feedback of guess via GameEventService.
 3. Backend sends websocket message to game session topic of the feedback via WebSocketMessagingService.
 4. The client subscribed to the game session topic will receive the message and display the outcome to the user.

+### 10. Extension: Multiplayer
+Implementing multiplayer required changing some components of the Java Spring app (and the React app) and adding more components:

+1. **Requirements**:
+- User will have the option to create solo or multiplayer game.
+- User will be able to join game sessions.
+- User will need to create a username in a multiplayer game.
+- Multiplayer game will need to faciliate a game lobby.
+- Users in game lobby will be able to state ready or not to play.
+- Users in game lobby will be able see who has joined and who is ready to play.
+- Users in multiplayer session will be taken to actual game page to play.
+- Multiplayer game must implement player turn functionality, such as announcing the turn of the current player.
+- Multiplayer game must also provide remaining # of turns of player who guessed.
+- Multiplayer game must announce feedback to a player's guess to all players.
+- Multiplayer game must be able to announce winner of game if someone won.
+- Multiplayer game must be able to announce end of game if everyone lost.

+2. **Changes/Additions**:
+- **/game-session POST REST endpoint**: modified to create game sessions for solo game and multiplayer game and return appropriate responses.
+- **GameSession model**: multiplayer value.
+- **GameRoster model**: created to store players who are joined the session and whether they are ready to play.
+Stored on Redis.
+- **/join-game-session POST REST endpoint**: created to allow players to join game session.
+- **/ready WebSocket mapping**: created to allow players to state ready/not ready for game session.
+- **"Roster" websocket message**: sent to announce new player list every time someone joins.
+- **GameTurns model**: stores turn of current player and list of attempts left of each player
+- Repositories and services were created for GameRoster and GameTurns.
+Stored on Redis.
+- **"NextTurn" websocket message**: sent to announce the next turn of the game.
+- **GameManagementService**: provides important functions to handle both solo and multiplayer games, such as providing feedback, broadcasting messages to players, handling end of game states, and etc.
+- **Frontend**:
+    - Handling responses from /game-session and /join-game-session
+    - Create states specifically for solo games and multiplayer games
+    - Add more pages and components for multiplayer, such as join game, game lobby, and multiplayer mastermind game page